 In order to obtain the optics matrix applicable to all types of particles, energy losses Δ{Loss} for particle transport through the target enclosure and materials within the BigBite spectrometer were studied carefully.
 The energy losses were estimated by the Bethe-Bloch formula [30], but since the losses were significant, the formula had to be integrated over the complete particle track for each particle type and each initial momentum.
 The two largest contributions to the total momentum loss came from the target cell walls and from the air between the target and the detectors.
-(The latter losses could be alleviated by using a helium bag between the target and the detectors, but its benefits were estimated to be insignificant for the E05-102 experiment.)
+(The latter losses could be alleviated by using a helium bag between the target and the detectors, but its benefits were considered to be smaller than the technical problems involved.)
 The resulting corrections that were taken into account in Eq.
 (7) are shown in Fig. 11 (left).

-The elastic data available for calibration (momentum range approximately 0.45 GeV/cto 0.7 GeV/c) covered only about half of the BigBite momentum acceptance.
-To calibrate the low-momentum region from 0.2 GeV/c to 0.45 GeV/c, we used protons from quasielastic scattering on 3He by exploiting the information from the scintillator dE- and E-planes; the deposited particle energy in each plane was directly mapped to the particle momentum, based on known properties of the scintillator material.
+The elastic data available for calibration (momentum range approximately $0.45\,\mathrm{GeV}/c$ to $0.7\,\mathrm{GeV}/c$) covered only about half of the BigBite momentum acceptance.
+To calibrate the low-momentum region from $0.2\,\mathrm{GeV}/c$ to $0.45\,\mathrm{GeV}/c$, we used protons from quasi-elastic scattering on 3He by exploiting the information from the scintillator dE- and E-planes; the deposited particle energy in each plane was directly mapped to the particle momentum, based on known properties of the scintillator material.
 The punch-through